 If your dog has sweaty paws, you may be wondering what triggers this and what you can do about it.
 Sweaty paws in dogs is not uncommon.
 It takes a bit of a trained eye to recognize sweaty paws in dogs at times as the signs can be very subtle.

-Generally, you notice sweaty paws in dogs when the leave footprints around and the paws aren't wet by water.
-These footprints are more noticeable on certain surfaces such as a the vet's examination table, on certain dark tiles or on cement.
+Generally, you notice sweaty paws in dogs when they leave footprints around and the paws aren't wet by water.
+These footprints are more noticeable on certain surfaces, such as the vet's examination table, on certain dark tiles, or on cement.
 You will rarely see sweaty foot prints on carpet and you may never notice it on grass or gravel.
 Upon touching your dog's paws, they will feel clammy and cool.

-Panting allows moisture to circulate air through their bodies causing a cooling effect through evaporation.
-The moist lining of the tongue, mouth and lungs work as an evaporation surface.
-Yet, those paws are surely working hard as well in ridding the dog of excessive heat.
-So why are your dog's paws sweat?
+Panting allows moisture to circulate air through their bodies, causing a cooling effect through evaporation.
+The moist lining of the tongue, mouth, and lungs work as an evaporation surface.
+Yet those paws are surely working hard as well in ridding the dog of excessive heat.
+So why are your dog's paws sweating?
 Most likely, he is hot, but there may be other factors at play.

 If you ever got a whiff of your dog's feet, you may find that they smell just like popcorn, Fritos or that bag of Cheetos you brought from the snack aisle.
 Why is that?

 Dogs do not have scent glands in their feet.
 Some believe that it is triggered by sweat that has an odor when it becomes trapped within the hair between the foot pads, but most likely it's caused by natural occurring bacteria and yeast found on the skin.

 Many owners find that trimming this hair and washing the pads helps reduce this type of odor.
 However, many dog owners seem to like this type of smell.
 Chances are, if you like popcorn or Fritos, you will like the smell of your dog's paws!